 You can do that for any lift really, you just have to give yourself an initial marker, then find new markers that increase range of movement (safely – don’t go cranking on things that don’t move).

-Eery rarely will I get a goniometer out to track range of motion formally — unless it’s a formal assessment, which is different — I’ll eyeball the range of motion, because I know roughly where it should be.
+Very rarely will I get a goniometer out to track range of motion formally — unless it’s a very formal assessment, which is different — I’ll eyeball the range of motion, because I know roughly where it should be.

-If you have “tight hamstrings” and that’s something you’re trying to work on, you need measure it.
-At least write down a rough number, do your flexibility/mobility practice, then reassess at some point.
+If you have “tight hamstrings” and that’s something you’re trying to work on, you need to measure it.
+At least write down a rough number.
+Do your flexibility/mobility practice, and then reassess at some point.

 If flexibility matters to you, you need ‘normative data points’ so that you know you’re improving it.